campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-control-obs-from-flipside.md

-# How to control OBS from Flipside Studio
+# How to control OBS from Flipside

-Here's how to control OBS from in VR using Flipside Studio.
+Here's how to control OBS from in VR using Flipside.

 --- Platform: Quest ---

-> **Please Note:** Controlling OBS from Flipside Studio is only available in the PC versions of Flipside Studio, which you can use by connecting your Quest to a PC using the Oculus Link cable or Air Link.
+> **Please Note:** Controlling OBS from Flipside is only available in the PC versions of Flipside, which you can use by connecting your Quest to a PC using the Oculus Link cable or Air Link.

 **Step 1.** Install [OBS Studio](https://obsproject.com/).

 **Step 2.** Connect your Quest to your PC using an Oculus Link cable or Air Link.

-**Step 3.** Launch OBS Studio and Flipside Studio on your PC.
+**Step 3.** Launch OBS Studio and Flipside on your PC.

-**Step 4.** In Flipside Studio, press the menu button on either controller and choose **Camera Switcher** from the main menu.
+**Step 4.** In Flipside, press the menu button on either controller and choose **Camera Switcher** from the main menu.

 **Step 5.** On the camera switcher, click **Connect** to connect to OBS.